Tom-Rowe/me/week2/readme.md

-TODO: Reflect on what you learned this week and what is still unclear. this week on loops was a bitch
+TODO: Reflect on what you learned this week and what is still unclear. this week on loops was very difficult and i was lost for a lot, i sort of understand it now after getting some help on the final exercises